Examples

 Quick Example

-Here's a simple example showing both basic execution and streaming:
+Here's a simple example showing both basic execution and streaming using the submodule-based API:

 1import asyncio